DHI’S Continuing Education Program (CEP)

 As an Architectural Hardware Consultant (AHC), Certified Door Consultant (CDC), Architectural Openings Consultant (AOC) or Electrified Hardware Consultant (EHC), you have proven your skills to the architectural openings industry.
 Your technical knowledge of this industry gives you an edge over the competition.
 Participation in the Continuing Education Program increases that advantage.

 Here are some frequently asked questions about DHI's continuing education program and how you can benefit by participating:

 - What is my commitment as a consultant?

 As a consultant participating in the Continuing Education Program, you are required to earn 100 points throughout a three-year period in order to renew your Seal.
 Consultants who receive their credentials after January 1, 2005 must participate in order to maintain their credentials.
-Click here to see the many ways you can earn CEP points!

 You are responsible for accurately recording your accumulated points and reporting them to DHI at renewal time.
 However, if you do not earn the requisite points during the three-year period, you have the option of taking an alternate examination.